 Dependence in the Life of Jesus (03)

-17The world is passing away, along with its desires; but whoever does the will of God remains forever.
+17The world is passing away and also its lusts; but the one who does the will of God continues to live forever.

 1 John 2:17